 The first release of the database (version 1.1, june 2012) has been announced in a Special Issue of Taxon (Vol. 61, 2012), dedicated to Brassicaceae and Brassicales systematics and taxonomy.
 This earlier version of the database introduced the underlying taxonomic framework.

-The second release (versions 1.1.9, August 2013) builds on the taxonomic content of version 1.1, incorporated taxonomic information into a “taxonomy tool” and has implemented now two major new features: A “Phylogenetics Tool” and a “Cytogenetics Tool”.
+The second release (version 1.1.9, August 2013) builds on the taxonomic content of version 1.1, incorporated taxonomic information into a “taxonomy tool” and has implemented now two major new features: A “Phylogenetics Tool” and a “Cytogenetics Tool”.
 We kindly ask to cite the paper(s) given in the references section below whenever you extract respective information or obtain material.

 - Koch MA, Kiefer M, German DA, Al-Shehbaz IA, Franzke A, Mummenhoff K, Schmickl R. 2012.
 BrassiBase: Tools and biological resources to study characters and traits in the Brassicaceae – version 1.1 TAXON 61(5): 1001-1009.

 - Kiefer M, Schmickl R, German DA, Lysak M, Al-Shehbaz IA, Franzke A, Mummenhoff K, Stamatakis A, Koch MA.
 2014.
 BrassiBase: Introdcution to a novel database on Brassicaceae evolution.
 Plant Cell Physiol., 55(1): e3, doi:10.1093/pcp/pct158.